base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 });
 ```

-Above, you've created two hyperframes.
+Above, you've created two HyperFrames.
 The first, has three buttons, mapped to the frames named `road`, `woods-bear`, and `cave-1`.
-Only the first will work, because you haven't built the other hyperframes, or error handling.
+Only the first will work, because you haven't built the other HyperFrames, or error handling.

 The second, also has three buttons, mapped to frames as well.
 Only `start` is implemented as of yet.